Ghulam Khan

-Ghulām Khān (Pashto/غلام خان) is a town in North Waziristan, Khyber Pakhtunkhwa, Pakistan.
+Ghulām Khān (Pashto/غلام خان) is a town in the North Waziristan District of Bannu Division in the Khyber Pakhtunkhwa province of Pakistan.
 Ghulam Khan is on the border between Pakistan and Afghanistan.

 It is the third most important border crossing point between Pakistan and Afghanistan, after Chaman and Torkham.
+It connects Khost, Afghanistan, to Bannu, Pakistan.

-The border opened for trade between Pakistan and Afghanistan on 9 March 2018.
+The border reopened for trade between Pakistan and Afghanistan on 9 March 2018.

-On 21 September 2008, as an indication of escalating tensions between the nations, Pakistani forces fired warning shots at American aircraft after they crossed into Pakistan's territory in the area of Saidgai, in North Waziristan's Ghulam Khan region.
+North Waziristan region including this residential town, Ghulam Khan, has a total population of 543,254 per 2017 Census of Pakistan.